rnd-forests/simple-rss-feed-reader/README.md

 If you update these environment variables, you must restart docker containers in order to those changes to take effect.

+By default, port 80 of NGINX container is mapped to port 8000 of the host machine.
+If this port is currently used by another application, you can change that port by editing `docker-compose.yml`.

 ## Demo

 **CLI**